 Cases can vary greatly in weight among makers.
 In general, modern cases are slightly thicker and heavier than older ones for the same cartridge.
 Heavier cases will have less capacity, with every 8.5 gn of brass displacing about 1 gn of water capacity.
 In small cases such as the .22 Hornet, differences of up to 10% can be found, but variations of 2 gn of water is more typical for cases of the size of the .30 Springfield.

 Other values include my estimates based on either the weight of sample brass or on the capacity of the parent brass.
 I used a technique suggested by Ken Howell in his book Designing and Forming Custom Cartridges.
-One starts with the maximum dimensions of the outside of the case, as given by the relevant standard, such as SAAMI or CIP.
+One starts with either the maximum dimensions of the outside of the case or the minimum dimensions of the chamber, as given by the relevant standard, such as SAAMI or CIP.
 (The maximum dimensions for the case body will better approximate the chamber.)
 One then computes the weight of water to fill this volume.
 The weight of the brass is divided by its specific gravity to give the weight of water it displaces, and this is subtracted, leaving the internal case volume.

 This approach allows one to estimate case volume if you don't have on hand a fired case to fill with water.
 For example, if you use the weight of .45-70 brass along with the outer dimensions of the .33 WCF, you will get a good estimate of the latter's case volume.
 The estimate is improved if you use actual measurements from the rim, which does not expand on firing.